- What is a 2+2 veterinary medicine program?

 How can we reorganize existing faculty and resources without harming existing programs at UAF?

-The Dean of CNSM and UAF Chancellor are investing resources to preserve essential components for the reallocation process.
-The proposed Department would offer “service” courses that are considered required or essential to other Departments and the professional courses will be made available to other students (graduate).
+The Dean of CNSM and UAF Chancellor have invested resources to preserve essential components for the department.
+The department offers “service” courses that are considered required or essential to other Departments and some professional courses will be made available to other students (graduate).

-The proposed Dept intends to focus pre-health advising and this should relieve the burden on other Departments while those students remain matriculated in those Departments.
+The Department intends to focus pre-health advising and this should relieve the burden on other Departments while those students remain matriculated in those Departments.

 Are there any benefits for research at UAF?

 Having a professional program at UAF shows a high level of credibility and commitment to biomedicine.
-Creating this new program also highlights a major emphasis of the INBRE and SNRP funding.
+Creating this program also highlights a major emphasis of the prior INBRE and SNRP funding.